dcunza/data-is-king/README.md

 # data-is-king
-Data science and machine learning repository
+Public repository of Data Science and Machine Learning-related projects.